ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

   &nbsp;

 - *pluginOptions.webcomponents.skipJSDoc*: `boolean` *experimental flag*
-  Flag to disable the generation of the JSDoc for the UI5 control wrappers. (defaults to `false`) &nbsp;
+  Flag to enable/disable the generation of the JSDoc for the UI5 control wrappers. (defaults to `true` until the feature is fully implemented, in future `false`)
+  &nbsp;

 The following configuration options are just relevant for the `task`: